AlgyJr/ios_guides/Swift-Intermediate.md

 ## Classes

+### Designated Initializers

+Normally, you put initialization code in your `init()` override.
+However, some classes have *designated initializers*, which are the official way to instance a class.
+For instance, on UIView, you should override `init(frame:)` to perform your initialization.

+Classes can have multiple designated initializers.
+For instance, `init(coder:)` is a designated initializer used when an object is unarchived.

 ### Convenience Initializers

 Designated initializers are allowed to call "up", to a super initializer.
 Convenience initializers are only allowed to call "across" their class, to a designated initializer.